So we understand the direction in which the planting trend is moving, thought that it was best to explore what’s been happening to date.

 Hungry for more information on planting trends?

-Then check out our next Blog to find out more!
+Then check out our next Blog, Choosing Plants for Your Garden to find out more!

 In the meantime, visit my past projects below which have have had interesting plant palette’s!